 - Potential for a larger loan.

-- Loans will always incur interest, but as long-term loans have a longer repayment plan, it's likely you will pay more interest as a result.
+- Loans will always incur interest, but as these loans have a longer repayment plan, it's likely you will pay more interest as a result.

 - Paying the loan off early could actually be more expensive than using the tenor of the loan.